noxonsu/eeat/data/Public Adjuster/article.md

 - Exclusive service to the client, not the insurance company
 - Adherence to a strict code of ethics and rules of professional conduct
 - Licensed insurance professionals
-- Contracts must be in writing and prominently display a fraud statement
+- Contracts must be in writing and prominently display fraud statement
 - Contracts must contain specific details such as names, addresses, and license numbers
-- Public adjuster must not receive compensation before the insured receives an unaltered copy of the executed contract
+- Public adjuster must not receive compensation before insured receives an unaltered copy of the executed contract
-- Insured may rescind the contract if a written estimate is not provided within 60 days
+- Insured may rescind the contract if written estimate is not provided within 60 days
 - Separate disclosure document must be provided to the insured before signing the contract

 ### Licensing and Education
 - License Types: Public Adjuster
 - Available Lines of Authority: Adjuster Property and Casualty
 - License Term: Three (3) years
-- Qualification Requirements: Being 18 years of age or older, being employed by the policyholder, passing an examination for the license and lines of authority requested, completing pre-licensing education, submitting a set of fingerprints for a criminal history background check
+- Qualification Requirements: Being 18 years of age or older, being employed by the policy holder, passing an examination for the license and lines of authority requested, completing prelicensing education, submitting a set of fingerprints for a criminal history background check
 - Fees: Initial Application - $185, Triennial Renewal - $185, Association of DRL - $50, Late Renewal Penalty - $62.50
 - Continuing Education: 24 hours of education during the license term, with 3 hours in ethics
 - Renewal Process: Electronically submit the renewal application and fees through Sircon or NIPR